Wisbech: Embroidery

 Mia Hansson, from Skanör, Sweden, now living in the town, started a Bayeux Tapestry reproduction on 13 July 2016.
-As of July 2022 she had completed 37 metres, saying that she expected to finish in some 5 years.
+As of July 2022 she had completed 37 metres, saying that she expected to finish in some five years.
 Hansson takes part of her replica out for talk and display events.
 In September 2020 she published Mia's Bayeux Tapestry Colouring Book, with hand-drawn images from the tapestry.

 Architecture

 Notable buildings and monuments

 Wisbech is particularly noted for its fine examples of Georgian architecture.

-It has over 250 listed buildings and monuments, concentrated mainly along the river and known as The Brinks (North and South Brinks), and around the Old Market and new Market places and the circus around Wisbech Castle known as The Crescent.
+It has over 250 listed buildings and monuments, concentrated mainly along the river and known as The Brinks (North and South Brinks) and around the Old Market, Market Place and the circus around The Castle known as The Crescent.
 These include: